 Virtual Exhibition Panel | Christine Schmidt (Wiener Holocaust Library), Simone Lässig (GHI Washington), Anna-Carolin Augustin (GHI Washington), Indra Sangupta, (GHI London), Christina von Hodenberg (GHI London)

-The Wiener Holocaust Library’s current exhibition, Holocaust Letters, examines Holocaust-era private correspondence as sites of knowledge production as well as for their traces of the material past, including enforced Jewish migration.
+The Wiener Holocaust Library’s current exhibition, Holocaust Letters, examines Holocaust-era private letters as sites of knowledge production as well as for their traces of the material past, including enforced Jewish migration.

-With the soon-to-launched virtual Holocaust Letters exhibition as a starting point, this virtual panel will explore new ways and research into thinking about archives, artifacts and other primary sources, including material sources as well as those not held in traditional archives to help us gain deeper insight into the history of Jewish refugees in transit and the knowledge those migrants possessed, produced, transmitted, or lost.
+With the soon-to-be-launched virtual Holocaust Letters exhibition as a starting point, this virtual panel will explore new ways and research into thinking about archives, artefacts, and other primary sources, including material sources as well as those not held in traditional archives, to help us gain deeper insight into the history of Jewish refugees in transit and the knowledge those migrants possessed, produced, transmitted, or lost.

-The panelists will discuss what happens when migrants leave their homes and try to convey both the sense of loss and the disorienting experience of learning to live somewhere new, in correspondence and artifacts that capture experiences before, during or after their migration.
-In terms of correspondence, how are their words crafted and understood, depending on who they are writing to and when?
-How do Holocaust-era letters, photographs, and other artifacts communicate experiences?
+The panelists will discuss what happens when migrants leave their homes and try to convey both their sense of loss and their disorienting experience of learning to live somewhere new in correspondence and artefacts that capture experiences before, during, or after their migration.
+In terms of correspondence, how did they craft and understand their words in accordance with who they were writing to and when?
+How do Holocaust-era letters, photographs, and other artefacts communicate experiences?
 What happens to the “archive” in the context of transoceanic migration or persecution, such as the Holocaust?

-This event is organised as part of the Holocaust Letters exhibition events series organised by the Holocaust and Genocide Research Partnership in partnership with the German Historical Institute London, the German Historical Institute Washington with its Pacific Office at UC Berkeley, and the California Institute of Technology.
+This event is being convened as part of the Holocaust Letters exhibition events series organized by the Holocaust and Genocide Research Partnership in cooperation with the German Historical Institute London, the German Historical Institute Washington with its Pacific Office at UC Berkeley, and the California Institute of Technology.